dotnet/interactive/DEVELOPER-GUIDE.md

 These tests can be run directly against the language handler scripts.
 This is useful for when making changes on the scripts sent to the jupyter kernel without needing a full integration.

-1. Python tests can be run directly in the Anancoda prompt by calling `src\Microsoft.DotNet.Interactive.Jupyter.Tests\LanguageHandlerTests\run_tests.bat`
+1. Python tests can be run directly in the Anaconda Prompt with IPython by calling `src\Microsoft.DotNet.Interactive.Jupyter.Tests\LanguageHandlerTests\run_python_tests.bat`
-2. R tests (for now) can be run in a Jupyter R notebook.
-Copy the code from `src\Microsoft.DotNet.Interactive.Jupyter\CommandEvents\LanguageHandlers\r\coe_comm_handler.r` and `src\Microsoft.DotNet.Interactive.Jupyter.Tests\LanguageHandlerTests\tests_r_coe_comm_handler.r` into cells in an R notebook and run the cells.
+2. R tests can be run directly in the Anaconda Prompt with RScript by calling `src\Microsoft.DotNet.Interactive.Jupyter.Tests\LanguageHandlerTests\run_r_tests.bat`
+3. Both Python and R tests can be run together in the Anaconda Prompt by calling `src\Microsoft.DotNet.Interactive.Jupyter.Tests\LanguageHandlerTests\run_tests.bat`